SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

     var lastBlockLength = number of bits used in the last 512-bit block.

-4. "Depending on the length of 'lastBlockLength', do one the following:"
+5. "Depending on the length of 'lastBlockLength', do one of the following:"

     If lastBlockLength < 448 bits Then